 To learn about a specific type of houseplant, check out our Houseplant Growing Guides.

-- Most flowering plants need to be within three feet of a sunny window.
+- Most houseplants grown for their flowers need to be within three feet of a sunny window (examples, African violets, gardenias, orchids).

-- Rotate plants every once in a while to encourage even growth and prevent legginess.
+- Rotate plants once in a while to encourage even growth and prevent legginess.

 - Starting in late fall, water houseplants sparingly until daylight hours begin to increase again in the new year.